ShyamSunderS/Virtual-Quiz-With-Automatic-Proctoring-System/README.md

 ## Screenshots of Output

 ### This web application majorly consists of three tabs.
-By the Screenshot, one can understand the use of each tab.
+With the help of Screenshots, one can understand the use of each tab.

 #### 1: Exam Tab
 Here, you have to provide your Id and Name and click on the start button to begin with the examination.